mercer/portable-development-workstations/README.md

 * I should have a similar ux with a containerized app as with the native app
 * I should be able to access my files
 * I should have a way to save settings and share them with my team mates

-# todo
+* I should be able to do this from linux/windows/mac

+## Approaches
+* docker containers with gui apps
+* vagrant vm with desktop

+### Vagrant vm with desktop strong points

+### Vagrant vm with desktop strong pitfalls

+## Next steps / Ideas
+* make a vagrant box with stuff already installed

+## TODO
 * have a desktop environment with vagrant
 * provision steps
 ** system setup
 ** dotfiles
 ** apps

-# fix
+## FIXME
-* login automatically
+* login automatically -> start once
 * remove duplication in Vagrantfile

-# ideas
-* make a vagrant box with stuff already installed

-# advantages
-* runs on any win/mac/linux

 ## Interesting links